awei01/katsu-site-source/posts/2014-04-01-buy-a-suit-get-a-shirt.md

 \*Promotions cannot be combined

-\*Shirt credit cannot be gifted to someone else, must be used by client purchasing suit \*Must be redeemed in the same appointment \*Applies for Super 150 suiting and above only
+\*Shirt credit cannot be gifted to someone else, must be used by client purchasing suit
+\*Must be redeemed in the same appointment
+\*Applies for Super 150 suiting and above only

 \*cannot be redeemed for cash or cash equivalent

 \*expires 4/30/2014

-Book an appointment with a style consultant at info@9tailors.com!
+Book an appointment with a style consultant at {{ site.emails.info }}!

 Photograph by [Channing Johnson](http://www.channingjohnson.com/)